mad-lab-fau/cft-analysis/README.md

 # CFT Analysis

-Python package for the analysis of data collected during the Cold Face Test (CFT) procedure.
+Python package for the analysis of data collected during the Cold Face Test (CFT) study.

 ## Description